MokhaLeee/fe8u-cskillsys-kernel/docs/BattleSystem.md

 Flyer in outdoor environments are not affected by this effect

+# Hp drain

+In vanilla, it directly uses `BattleHit::hpChange` to determine hp drain amount for each round.

+In C-SkillSys, in order to modify hp drain, the amound is stored in `gExtBattleHitArray`, which is recorded round by round.
+If there hold hp-drain in one round, then flag `BATTLE_HIT_ATTR_HPSTEAL` should also be set in `BattleHit::attributes`, which is just consistent to vanilla.

+In C-SkillSys, Hp drain is mainly calculated by function `BattleHit_CalcHpDrain`, which will be called after damage calculation.
+Meanwhile, an external API `AppendHpDrain` can also register the hp drain amount.

+The related round anim effect functions are also directly rewriten:

+- banim: `ParseBattleHitToBanimCmd`
+- mapanim: `MapAnim_BeginRoundSpecificAnims`

+# Hp cost

 # Battle unit slot expansion

 Taking gaiden/TH/engage style weapon system into consideration, the battle weapon slot is expanded: